Thailand Digital Nomad Visa Guide (2024)

 Just like in many other tourist places, the majority of crimes in Thailand are tourist scams and offenses against property, such as bag snatching or pickpocketing.

-Therefore, keep your valuables out of sight in big cities such as Bangkok.
+So, keep your valuables out of sight in big cities such as Bangkok.

 If you like to party, watch out for drink spiking, especially in coastal towns.